 When Texas rigged and paired with a 1/8th oz slip sinker, a soft plastic lizard will nose down but remain light enough that you can gently shake the rod tip to impart a nuzzling action.
 I’ve gotten many stubborn fish to shore with such a simple tactic.

 Crawfish represent a problem for the spawning largemouth as well.
 Though slower than other predators, crawfish present a challenge with their claws and thick carapace.
-Bass tend to allow them to pass but will attempt a removal if they linger.
+Bass tend to allow them to pass but will attempt removal if they linger.
 You can use this behavior to your advantage by working a jig-n-pig slowly towards the targeted largemouth, making sure to pause intermittently.

-A Texas rigged plastic crawfish also proves useful for targeting the bass locked on their beds, as they can be retrieved like a topwater bait and dropped accurately with ease.
+A Texas-rigged plastic crawfish also proves useful for targeting the bass locked on their beds, as they can be retrieved like a topwater bait and dropped accurately with ease.
 I often find I get hit while zooming them on top because bass have predators from above as well!

 On top of perpetually submerged predators, bass eggs find a unique conflict from the surface.
-Anglers have known for years that a soft plastic frog is one of the best baits for spawning bass will produce giant catches under the right conditions.
+Anglers have known for years that a soft plastic frog is one of the best baits for spawning bass and will produce giant catches under the right conditions.

-Not only are frogs still around, they develop a strong craving for caviar!
+Not only are frogs still around, but they also develop a strong craving for caviar!
 Typically found among vegetation and weedlines, frogs tend to get bold when confronted with a spawning bass.
 Due to this, bass can sometimes pounce with reckless abandon when they spot one.